-St George’s Day Colouring Pages
+St George’s Day Coloring Pages

-These free printable St George’s Day colouring pages are free to print but are for personal use and classroom use only.
+These free printable St George’s Day coloring pages are free to print but are for personal use and classroom use only.
 Scroll to the bottom of the page and add your email address to get the pdf file.

-You will colour in images of:
+You will color in images of:

-- Saint George in his knights armour
+- Saint George in his knight’s armor

 - the England flag (St George’s cross)

 Saint George is a very important person in the Christian religion.
 He lived a long time ago in a place called Cappadocia.
 He was a soldier in the Roman army and was very good at fighting.

 There is also a famous story about Saint George where he saved a city from a scary dragon.